goharbor/website/docs/administration/configuring-replication/create-replication-endpoints.md

    {{< note >}}
    - AWS ECR adapters should use access keys, not a username and password.
 The access key should have sufficient permissions, such as storage permission.
    - Google GCR adapters should use the entire JSON key generated in the service account.
 The namespace should start with the project ID.
    {{< /note >}}

+   {{< note >}}
+   If you plan to use this endpoint with a proxy cache project, the access accounts you provide here enables the proxy cache project to pull every image from the target registry that the access account has permission to pull.
+   {{< /note >}}

 1. Optionally, select the **Verify Remote Cert** check box.